 Adolescent girls and boys, women over 50, and men over 70 are at a particularly high risk of not meeting their daily calcium requirements.
 Menopausal women, vegans, and anyone with a dairy intolerance are also more prone to calcium deficiency than the general population.

 Calcium deficiency disease, known as hypocalcemia, is a global health problem.
 People around the world are simply not getting enough calcium from their diets.
 This is particularly problematic in developing nations where food sources may be scarce.

-When you don’t get enough calcium, you increase your risk of developing diseases such as osteoporosis and hypocalcemia.
+When you have low calcium intake, you increase your risk of developing diseases like: